Are you a fan of basil?

 Shaw is celebrated on the St. Louis Walk of Fame with this epitaph:

 "Henry Shaw, only 18 when he came to St. Louis, was one of the city’s largest landowners by age 40.
 Working with leading botanists, he planned, funded and built the Missouri Botanical Garden, which opened in 1859.
 Shaw donated the land for Tower Grove Park and helped with its construction.
 He wrote botanical tracts, endowed Washington University’s School of Botany, helped found the Missouri Historical Society, and gave the city a school and land for a hospital.
 Of Shaw’s gifts, the Botanical Garden is best-known.
 Said as early as 1868 to have “no equal in the United States, and, indeed, few anywhere in the world."

 In addition to the Botanical Garden, Shaw built the Linnean House in 1882.
-It is the oldest continuously operated public greenhouse west of the Mississippi River and was originally designed to be an orangery; a place to overwinter citrus trees, palms and tree ferns.
+It is the oldest continuously operated public greenhouse west of the Mississippi River and was initially designed to be an orangery, a place to overwinter citrus trees, palms, and tree ferns.

 And, there's a little story I love that reveals Shaw's regard for the plants in his garden.

 It was posted in the St. Louis Star and Times on April 5, 1933:

 "Mr. Shaw was escorting a lady through his gardens, pointing out objects of interest.

 The visitor said: " I cannot understand, Sir, how you are able to remember all of these difficult names."